Applying Early Decision (ED) to Washington University indicates that you have made WashU your top choice for undergraduate education.

 We encourage students to apply as Early Decision candidates only if they are certain that WashU is their first-choice school.
 If you apply Early Decision and are admitted, you must withdraw your applications to other institutions and enroll at WashU.

 You may apply to only one college or university under a binding Early Decision plan.

 If Washington University is clearly your first-choice school, we encourage you to apply under the Early Decision option.
 Early Decision candidates receive admission and financial aid decisions earlier than regular decision candidates.
 Academic scholarship decisions are not made until well after the ED notification dates.
 You may apply for regular admission to any additional schools you choose; however, if you are admitted to WashU, you must withdraw applications filed at other colleges and universities.

 Your Early Decision application is a binding commitment that you will attend WashU if admitted.
-Early Decision also requires that you submit a nonrefundable enrollment deposit and a housing application fee within two weeks of receiving your letter of admission and financial aid notification.
+Early Decision also requires that you submit your Enrollment Deposit and Acceptance Form within two weeks of receiving your letter of admission and financial aid notification.